johsteffens/beth/README.md

 <a name = "precode"></a>
 ### Precode
-Beth-Precode is a dedicated (mostly declarative) meta language.
+Beth-Precode is a dedicated (mostly declarative) meta language intended to reduce boilerplate coding.
 It allows expressing key aspects of reflections and perspectives in a well-readable, compact and simple style.
-The precode-compiler (precoder) generates c-code and embeds it unobtrusively into the project, thus relieving the programmer from much boilerplate coding.
+The precode-compiler (precoder) converts precode into c-code.

-Beth-Precode is embedded in non-parseable c-code, initiated by macro `BETH_PRECODE( <context-name> )`.
+Beth-Precode is embedded in c-code as non-parseable section, initiated by macro `BETH_PRECODE( <context-name> )`.
 Source files containing precode are registered to the precoder.
-The precoder compiles it into c-code stored in dedicated source files, which are not meant to be manually edited but can be included and linked with other c-sources.
+The precoder compiles them into c-code, which is stored in dedicated source files, which are not meant to be manually edited but can be included and linked with other c-sources.
 A precode section has a unique context-name serving as precode identifier and namespace.

-A principal component of precode is the `feature`, which is loosely related to the OOP-concept of a _virtual function_.
+An important component of precode is the `feature`, which is loosely related to the OOP-concept of a _virtual function_.
 A feature-declaration turns the encompassing context into a [prespective](#prespective).
 Another key component is the `stamp`, which represents an object definition.
 A stamp defines variables, initializations, functions and their binding to features.

-The precoder translates a stamp into a [reflection](#reflection).
+The precoder translates precode into [reflections](#reflection), expands functions where possible and adds init-cycle registrations.

 # Motivation
 The classic framework for object oriented programming (such as realized in C++) has been widely cherished for decades.
 I appreciate OOP and like the efficient way C++ supports it.
 Yet there are issues.
 For example: The static association between objects and their interfaces forces an inhibiting rigidity into the developer's code-architecture.
 The limited means of genericity often promotes boiler plate code.
 More recent languages (e.g. Java, Python, Go) provide advanced features alleviating some of these issues.
 Still, they may come at a loss of efficiency and/or loss of control over how code and data is mapped onto the hardware.